 Notre Dame checked off another program-first in 2012 by winning the BIG EAST regular-season title for the first time.
 The Irish finished the season with a 13-3 overall record and a perfect 6-0 mark in league play.

-Notre Dame garnered the No. 4 seed for the '12 NCAA Championship.
-That seeding matched a program best that the Irish also earned the previous season.
-The '12 tournament run began with a 13-7 home victory over Yale and then the Irish knocked off fifth-seeded Virginia, 12-10, in the quarterfinals to advance to the national semifinals for the third time in school history.
+Notre Dame garnered the No. 4 seed for the 2012 NCAA Championship and the tournament run began with a 13-7 home victory over Yale and then the Irish knocked off fifth-seeded Virginia, 12-10, in the quarterfinals to advance to the national semifinals for the third time in school history.
 A 7-5 setback to Loyola, the eventual champion, ended Notre Dame's bid for its first national title.

 Kemp's first team All-America citation earned him the Ensign C. Markland Kelly, Jr. Award, which is presented annually to the nation's top goalie.
 He joined his older brother Joey, the 2008 recipient, as the only other Notre Dame player to cop the award.
 They are the only brother duo to receive the award, which has been presented since 1949.

 The No. 1 ranking was not the only program standard established during the `11 season.
 Notre Dame also produced a program-record six USILA All-America honorees.
 Midfielder David Earl and defenseman Kevin Ridgway both were first team selections, making it the first time Notre Dame ever had two first team All-Americans in the same season.
 Zach Brenneman (M), Sam Barnes (D), Andrew Irving (LSM) and John Kemp (G) rounded out the honorees.
 Earl, the league's midfielder of the year, headlined a group of six all-BIG EAST performers for the Fighting Irish.
 Barnes, Brenneman,

 Earl, Irving and Ridgway also were selected in the `11 MLL Draft.